From EnMAP Level-1B to Level-2A

 Open the first band of the SWIR image and visualize any SWIR spectral signature as described above.

 With regard to the spectral signature plot, it is noted that EnMAP Level-1B data contain top-of-atmosphere radiance spectra, with each spectral band scaled according to specific gain and offset values given in the image metadata.
 The visualized spectra can therefore NOT directly be interpreted as top-of-atmosphere radiance but must first be converted.
 Even if all bands were equally scaled, the spectra would not be comparable to other hyperspectral EO data because they are still affected by numerous spatio-temporal varying effects, e.g., originating from the atmospheric state at the acquisition time.

+Now open the VNIR and SWIR images in two different map views.
 Right-click into Map #1 and press Link with other maps.
 Then zoom into the image and compare the VNIR and SWIR images.
-At this point, a spatial offset between both images is clearly visible which means that the spectral information of both EnMAP detectors cannot be interpreted together.
-Panning through the image also reveals some vertical striping effects, i.e., dead image columns.
+At this point, a spatial offset between both images (around 20 pixels along-track and <1 pixel across-track) is clearly visible which means that the spectral information of both EnMAP detectors cannot be interpreted together.
+Panning through the image also reveals some vertical striping effects.